jharenza/handbook/docs/development/feature_lifecycle.md

 Contributing code is an obvious necessity in progressing any software project.
 However, there is an endless amount of ways to do so.
-By standardizing the process and documenting it thoroughly, we hope to make contributing code to any Kids First repository a consistent and straightforward experience.
-Following is the sequentially organized steps to contribute code to any Kids First codebase.
+By standardizing the process and documenting it thoroughly, we hope to make contributing code to any D3b repository a consistent and straightforward experience.
+Following is the sequentially organized steps to contribute code to any D3b codebase.

 ## Development

-Any Kids First codebase should provide some information to get started within the README of the GitHub repository.
+Any D3b codebase should provide some information to get started within the README of the GitHub repository.
 Assuming that the repository follows the standard practices as outlined in
 [The Anatomy of a Repository](repo-guide), the
 README should clearly define any requirements and where to get them, how to run the application in a local development environment, and how to run tests to ensure functionality.
-If the application is complex and requires other services like databases or other Kids First applications, a `docker-compose.yml` file should be available that will configure these services locally for development and testing.
+If the application is complex and requires other services like databases or other D3b applications, a `docker-compose.yml` file should be available that will configure these services locally for development and testing.